 Research Design for Games to Teach Data Ethics

-Co-directed by Cecilia Aragon, Sarah Evans, Bernease Herman, and Andrea Figueroa
+Co-directed by Cecilia Aragon, Bernease Herman, and Sarah Evans

 This research group will co-design a game, along with faculty and students from the University of North Texas (UNT), a Hispanic-Serving Institution, to explore issues of ethics and diversity in data science.
 Students will be hands-on in exploring examples of educational games, brainstorming and providing ideas for games, creating prototypes, and playtesting.
 Some themes we may consider include data privacy, trust of algorithmic systems, predictive policing, fairness, and others.
 Our goal is to produce a working prototype of a game, playtest it, and study our own design processes to gain insight into how conflicts in norms and culture may change the learning process.

-This will be a two-quarter directed research group with the goal of writing and submitting a paper to a top venue in June 2022.
+This will be a two-quarter (with option to continue for the full year) directed research group with the goal of writing and submitting a paper to a top venue in spring 2023.
 All group members will be offered the opportunity to be co-authors on the paper.

-We are looking for a relatively small group of people who are each interested in between 2 and 5 credit hours of credit/no credit grade in HCDE 496/596 for Winter and Spring Quarters in 2022.
+We are looking for a relatively small group of people who are each interested in between 2 and 5 credit hours of credit/no credit grade in HCDE 496/596 for Fall, Winter, and Spring Quarters in 2022-2023.
 Interested undergraduate and graduate students may apply.
 Graphic design experience and familiarity with a wide variety of games is recommended but not required for motivated students.

 The group will meet virtually over Zoom to accommodate the UNT students.
 Meetings will be on Tuesdays from 9:30-11am.
 Please apply using this Google Form.